CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

 Incident response plays a pivotal role in monitoring, detecting and handling security incidents of the entire information system.
 CivicActions has developed an Incident Response Plan (<https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan>) that:
-1. provides CivicActions with procedures and tools required for incident handling;
+1. Provides CivicActions with procedures and tools required for incident handling;
-2. describes the structure and organization of the incident response capability;
+2. Describes the structure and organization of the incident response capability;
-3. provides a high-level approach for how the incident response capability fits into CivicActions and the systems it maintains;
+3. Provides a high-level approach for how the incident response capability fits into CivicActions and the systems it maintains;
-4. meets the mission, size, structure, and functions of CivicActions;
+4. Meets the mission, size, structure, and functions of CivicActions;
-5. defines reportable incidents;
+5. Defines reportable incidents;
-6. provides metrics for measuring the incident response capability and details categorization of incidents in accordance with NIST 800-61;
+6. Provides metrics for measuring the incident response capability and details categorization of incidents in accordance with NIST 800-61;

-7. defines the roles and responsibilities of CivicActions IR Team;
+7. Defines the roles and responsibilities of CivicActions IR Team;
-8. is reviewed annually and updated as needed by CivicActions Security, with the assistance of the Incident Response team.
+8. is reviewed annually and updated as needed by CivicActions' Security Office, with the assistance of the Incident Response team.

 #### b